SylphAI-Inc/AdalFlow/README.md

 # LightRAG
 1000 lines of code is all you need.
-No vendor, no framework, only the best practices of RAGs.
+No sales from vendors, lock-in to frameworks, only the best practices of RAGs.

 # Structure
 - `lightrag/`: All core data structures, the core 1000 lines of code to cover the essence of a performant RAG.